bvschaik/julius/res/manual/README_map_editor_scenario_events.md

   - "true" = Building type is enable and avaiable for construction.

+### Change custom variable
++ type = change_variable
+  - Note: To import custom variable names via the events file, use "<variable uid="Myvariablename" initial_value="0"/>" entries in the variables section at the top of the events file.
+You can have a maximum of 100 different custom variables.
++ variable_uid = The unique name (uid) of the custom variable to use.
+  - Allowed values: Any uid of any custom variable that you have imported / set up via the editor.
++ value = The value to change the custom variable by (or set its value to if set_to_value = true).
+Allowed values: -1000000000 to 1000000000.
++ set_to_value = Should we set the city health to the given value, instead of adding it?
+Allowed values: "false" or "true".
+  - "true" = The custom variable value will be set to what is given in 'value'.
+  - "false" = The 'value' will be added to the custom variable value.

 ### City health
 + type = city_health
 + min = The minimum amount to adjust the city health by.
 Allowed values: -100 to 100.